Money and duty free for Saudi Arabia

 • 200 cigarettes or 24 cigars or 500g of other tobacco products.

 • A reasonable amount of perfume for personal use.

-• A reasonable amount of cultured pearls for personal use.
+• A small number of cultured pearls for personal use.

-Food items are also banned, although sometimes certain types of fruit and foodstuff which can be easily opened and inspected could go through.
-It is up to the custom officers to decide.
+Food items are also banned, although adequately packaged and sealed nuts and sweets in small amounts may be allowed – it is up to the officers to decide.

 Banned exports include wheat, barley and other grains.

 Restricted exports include seeds, animal leather, bottled water, and food products.